 Breadth of Statutes and Importance of Prosecutorial Discretion

 White collar crime statutes are notoriously broad and, in many cases, somewhat vague.
 Many statutes prohibit “fraud,” for example, but nowhere is fraud defined.
-The statutes speak in broad proscriptions, perhaps necessarily so in order to avoid loopholes and evasion by clever criminals.
-As a result, the role of prosecutorial discretion in determining whether to bring charges, and what charges to bring, is heightened.
+The statutes speak in broad proscriptions, perhaps necessarily so to avoid loopholes and evasion by clever criminals.
+This heightens the role and importance of prosecutorial discretion.

 In a homicide case, if the prosecutor believes she can prove who did it, she is going to prosecute.
 She will not take a pass in favor of a civil suit by the victim’s family.
 In a potential fraud case, though, there may be many possible alternative outcomes and remedies.
 The white collar prosecutor may look at a potential complex fraud case and decide the conduct is not clearly criminal enough to justify the time and resources of a criminal investigation.
 She may decide the matter can be resolved through civil sanctions by the SEC or through some other remedy.